-Method 1: Determine which eye is the "sighting eye."
+Method 2: Determine which eye is the "sighting eye."
 Have the patient point to an object at the far end of the room.
 Cover one eye.
 If the patient is still pointing directly at the object, the eye being used is the dominant (sighting) eye.
-Method 2 (preferred): Determine which eye will not accept added power.
-Place a +1.00 hand-held trial lens in front of one eye and then the other with the distance refractive error correction is in place for both eyes while the patient is viewing the distance visual acuity chart.
-The eye that the patient notices the greatest reduction in vision while having the plus over it is determined to be the dominant eye.